Courses

 PM A402 Application of Project Management Processes 3 Credits

 Applies project management processes from project inception through closeout.
-Integrates project management processes through use of hands-on, end-to-end project case studies.
-Covers project leadership, project requirements definition, stakeholder management, change control, schedule management, risk management, professional responsibility, effective communication, and teamwork.
+Integrates these processes through hands-on, end-to-end project case studies.
+Covers topics in project leadership, project requirements definition, stakeholder management, change control, schedule management, risk management, professional responsibility, effective communication, and teamwork.

 Special Note: Not available for credit to students who have completed PM A602.